dev-jesse/kunjiajia/docs/README.md

 # Introduction
-> "A ship is safe in harbor, but that's not what ships are for." <br> - William G.T.
+> "A ship is safe in harbor, but that's not what ships are for." - William G.T.

 This website is a resource that students and software engineers can use to prepare for their upcoming coding interviews.
 It is a comprehensive guide detailing patterns and algorithms that often appear during the technical interview.
 Written and developed by [@jessebinghan](https://www.instagram.com/jessebinghan/) through experience, practice and research.